 And while your comfort zone may get the job done, and may get stellar results — there will come a time when it will no longer work, and you will be forced to move it or lose it.

 So the answer is to get yourself and your team to leave your comfort zone ever so often.
-Take on a new kind of project, try to assign tasks differently, try something you have never done before.
-When you stop learning, evolving, changing, the end is neigh.
+Take on a new kind of project, try to assign tasks differently, and try something you have never done before.
+When you stop learning, evolving, and changing, the end is neigh.

 As is the end of this article.